sandeep40/googleMap/README.md

 # GtAppBar Widget

- The gtappbar widget is used represent the App Bar on the Screen with responsive sizing handle by the core package.
+ The gtappbar widget is used represent the App Bar on the Screen with responsive sizing handle by the greytrix_ui_kit package.
    - Benefits of GtAppBar Widget
       - Handles the font size of the text field in dynamic way based on the screen resolution.
       - GtAppBar theme handles the ThemeData we don`t have to provide theme in GtAppBar.